SmingHub/Sming/Sming/building.rst

 Component library, but the source directory defaults to ``app`` instead of ``src``.

+.. envvar:: COMPONENT_SEARCH_DIRS

    Components are referred to simply by name, defined by the directory in which it is stored.
-The Component itself is located by looking in all the directories listed by ``COMPONENT_SEARCH_DIRS``, which contains a list of repositories.
+The Component itself is located by looking in all the directories listed by :envvar:`COMPONENT_SEARCH_DIRS`, which contains a list of repositories.
 (Every sub-directory of a repository is considered to be a Component.)
 If there are Components with the same name in different search directories, the first one found will be used.

 Components are customised by providing an optional ``component.mk`` file.